 A good example of what a why-driven mission statement might look like is;

-____Cleaning Services exists to provide a beneficial, value-added service to facilities through hard work, commitment to excellence, and the positive treatment of employees and prospects alike.
+Cleaning Services exists to provide a beneficial, value-added service to facilities through hard work, commitment to excellence, and the positive treatment of employees and prospects alike.

-To write your own mission statement, think about why your janitorial services are important, why they leave a lasting impact, and why your company does the job better than anyone else.
+To write your own mission statement, think about why your commercial cleaning services are important, why they leave a lasting impact, and why your company does the job better than anyone else.
 It may take some practice to get it into words but once you have it down, you can take your reputation with you anywhere.